Blue-Labs/fcm-django/README.rst

 This is a fork of the upstream package https://github.com/xtrinch/fcm-django with updated dependency versions and matching Django 2.2 grammar.

 Django app for Firebase Cloud Messaging.
-Used as an unified platform for sending push notifications to mobile devices & browsers (android / ios / chrome / firefox / ...).
+Used as an unified platform for sending push notifications to mobile devices and browsers (android / ios / chrome / firefox / ...).

 FCMDevice model fields
  - *registration_id* (required - is FCM token)